 The office of the Provost and Vice-President (Academic) is the gathering point for all matters academic including enrolment management; program development and assessment; faculty recruitment, retention and promotion; student life; budget and space allocation; and strategic planning.
 As well as McMaster's six faculties, the following units report to the Provost and Vice-President (Academic):

-The Associate Vice-President (Academic) is responsible for developing and coordinating policies and practices with respect to undergraduate education and enrolment management.
-The Associate Vice-President (Academic) plays a key role in a wide range of academic matters related to undergraduate studies, including those that cross Faculty boundaries and/or involve other educational institutions.
-Other responsibilities include being Chair of: Undergraduate Council, a Committee of Senate that is responsible for curriculum, admissions, awards and general academic regulations of the University; University Student Fees Committee; Enrolment Management Team and Associate Deans Group.
+The Associate Vice-President (Faculty) is responsible for developing and coordinating policies and practices with respect to undergraduate education and enrolment management.
+The Associate Vice-President (Faculty) plays a key role in a wide range of academic matters related to undergraduate studies, including those that cross Faculty boundaries and/or involve other educational institutions.
+Other responsibilities include being Chair of: Undergraduate Council, a Committee of Senate that is responsible for curriculum, admissions, awards and general academic regulations of the University; Associate Deans Group.

-Other units that report through this position to the Office of the Provost are: Office of the Registrar; Arts & Science Program; Centre for Leadership and Learning; Centre for Continuing Education; Indigenous Studies; Institute on Globalization and the Human Condition; and Office of Academic Integrity.
+Other units that report through this position to the Office of the Provost are: Arts & Science Program; Centre for Continuing Education and Office of Academic Integrity.

-Associate Vice-President & Dean (Graduate Studies) —Allison B. Sekuler
+Acting Associate Vice-President & Dean (Graduate Studies) —Doug Welch

 The Dean of Graduate Studies provides the leadership and support for all graduate programs and is responsible for maintaining and improving the standards and policies of graduate scholarship within the University.
 Responsibilities include chairing the Graduate Council and acting as its voice in Senate, organizing doctoral dissertation defenses and selecting external examiners, and ensuring the integrity and efficient operation of the graduate registry including admissions and graduate student academic records.